 So began the arms race to solve the Travel Rule.
 Now a flood of potential solutions are coming to the fore.

-Dutch multinational ING became the first bank to put forward a solution in June 2020, with its ‘FATF-Friendly’ protocol for tracking transfers, while small startups like Notabene are pushing their own KYC infrastructure stack aimed at less regulatorily secure markets in Latin America and Africa.
+Dutch multinational ING became the to put forward a solution in June 2020, with its ‘FATF-Friendly’ protocol for tracking transfers, while small startups like Notabene are pushing their own aimed at less regulatorily secure markets in Latin America and Africa.
 Custodian BitGo is one of the latest large operators to put forward its own solution.

 Despite early protests that implementing this guideline would cripple the industry, leading players have shown a keen willingness to work within the system.

 Coindesk reporter Ian Allison earlier this year when he wrote: “Although it goes against the grain to shoehorn an identity layer onto a technology specifically designed to be pseudonymous, firms have no choice if they want to abide by the law.
 The shape and form this will take is something the industry must agree on, and fast.”

 In particular, central banks and economists backed the idea that cryptoasset service providers, from exchanges to custody wallets and insurance companies to brokers should “obtain and hold required and accurate originator information on virtual asset transfers”.